i-xarlos/neovim-config/README.md

 2. [**`lspconfig`**](https://github.com/neovim/nvim-lspconfig): provides a client for the different language servers using the Language Server Protocol (LSP).
 3. [**`cmp`**](https://github.com/hrsh7th/nvim-cmp): Auto-complete functionality.
 Recommended by the core Neovim team.
 4. [**`treesitter`**](https://github.com/nvim-treesitter/nvim-treesitter): Syntax highlighting and other functionality.
+   - [**`nvim-treesitter-textobjects`**](https://github.com/nvim-treesitter/nvim-treesitter-textobjects): Syntax-aware text objects, selections, and navigation for Neovim.
 5. [**`NvimTree`**](https://github.com/kyazdani42/nvim-tree.lua): File explorer written in Lua.
 6. [**`gitsigns`**](https://github.com/lewis6991/gitsigns.nvim): Git gutter highlighting and hunk management in buffer.
 7. [**`telescope`**](https://github.com/nvim-telescope/telescope.nvim): Fuzzy finder.
 8. [**`lualine`**](https://github.com/nvim-lualine/lualine.nvim): A status line written in Lua which is similar to `vim-airline`.

 There are some more packages that are dependencies of the ones mentioned above, and some for formatting and theming as well.
-Adding new plugins is simple using the `use` function:
+Adding new plugins is simple with Lazy.nvim:

 ```lua
 return{